hendrikmolder/molder2/src/content/pages/music.md

 date: '2018-10-09T19+01:00'
 author: Hendrik Molder
 ---
-When I was a kid, I had the pleasure of learning the piano under the instruction from my teacher from the Kapp family.
-This passion of music grew into interest in organs once my school - Gustav Adolf Grammar School (GAG) - was donated two organs.
+Since I was little, I've had the pleasure of learning the piano under the instruction of my piano teacher from the Kapp family.
+This passion of music grew into an interest in the organs once my school - Gustav Adolf Grammar School (GAG) - was donated two organs in 2015.

-Curious as I am, I could not resist trying out the organs - and after that things moved quite fast.
-Soon a _signature_ was developed for the School and for the time I was at GAG probably every formal celebration, event, welcoming of domestic and foreign delegations started with the signature played on the organ.
-I'm pretty sure I played at least couple times a week.
-As music teachers found the 100-years-old organ hard to learn and play, I enjoyed playing for presidents, heads of governments, ministers and secretaries, as well as teachers and students from abroad.
+While a student at GAG, a _signature piece _(inspired by Handel's Water Music) was developed for the School by an Estonian organist Toomas Trass.
+It quickly became a tradition to start every formal celebration, event, welcoming of domestic and foreign delegations with the signature piece played on the organ.
+As music teachers found the 100-years-old organ hard (and one really had to apply some light force sometimes) to learn and play, I enjoyed playing for presidents, heads of governments, ministers and secretaries, as well as teachers and students from abroad over the three years I spent at GAG.

-I've performed at organ festivals, and sometimes in music shows in Estonian television and Classical Radio.
+I've performed at organ festivals, and sometimes in music shows in Estonian Television and Classical Radio.

 ![null](https://ucarecdn.com/32f0514e-46fb-42a9-98dd-9bf4796e0b79/)